mscott22/p1-movie-trailer/README.md

 ## Art Direction

-Audience: The movie is rated R and will appeal to those 17 and older who enjoy scary movies.
+Audience: The movie is rated PG-13 and will appeal to those who likie romatic comdedies and fashion.
-The colors used should be red, orange, black, yellow, and white.
-The colors should be dark, dreary and give the viewer a frightening feel.
-The typefaces should be heavy and erie.
-This movie is a horror movie so the website should make the audience feel uneasy and a little scared.
-Images of It should also be included on the site.
+The colors used should be red, white, and  black.
+The colors should be chic, pretty and give the viewer a high fashion feel.
+The typefaces should be light and tasteful.
+This movie is a funny movie so the website should make the audience feel happy and high fashion / expensive.
+Images of The devil wears prada should also be included on the site.